Kleene Algebra Modulo Theories: Introduction

-Unfortunately, KATs are na\"{i}vely propositional: the algebra understands nothing of the underlying domain or the semantics of the abstract predicates and actions.
-For example, the fact that $(\texttt{j} := \texttt{j} + 2 \cdot \texttt{j} > 200) \equiv (\texttt{j} > 198 \cdot \texttt{j} := \texttt{j} + 2)$ does not follow from the KAT axioms---to reason using this equivalence, we must add it as an equational assumption.
-Reasoning about the particular values of the variable $\texttt{i}$ over time in \prog{nat} demands some number of relevant equational assumptions.
+But there's a catch: $\alpha$ and $\beta$ and $p$ and $q$ are abstract.
+KATs are na\"{i}vely propositional, with no model of the underlying domain or the semantics of the abstract predicates and actions.
+For example, the fact that $(\texttt{j} := \texttt{j} + 2 \cdot \texttt{j} > 200) \equiv (\texttt{j} > 198 \cdot \texttt{j} := \texttt{j} + 2)$ does not follow from the KAT axioms and must be added manually to any proof as an equational assumption.
+Yet the ability to reason about the equivalence of programs in the presence of particular domains is critical for reasoning about real programs and domain-specific languages.
+Unfortunately, it remains an expert's task to extend the KAT with new domain-specific axioms, provide new proofs of soundness and completeness, and develop the corresponding implementation~\cite{Anderson:2014:NSF:2535838.2535862,Kozen2014kaeqs,Grathwohl:2014:KB:2603088.2603095,Beckett:2016:TN:2908080.2908108,Arashloo:2016:SSN:2934872.2934892}.